 Post-traumatic headache (PTH) is headache that occurs after an injury.
-Most commonly, it occurs following a head injury, but it can also occur after a neck trauma, after a craniotomy, after a whiplash injury, or because of a traumatic intracranial hematoma.
+Most commonly, it occurs following a head injury, but it can also occur after a neck trauma, after a craniotomy, after a whiplash injury, or because of a traumatic hematoma.
 Because post-traumatic headache is caused by another condition, head and/or neck injury, it is considered a secondary headache disorder.

 Post-traumatic headache is somewhat controversial thanks to our litigious society: